Behavior

 4. Check for chewable objects

 First of all, everything can become a toy to your cat.
 Blind strings.
-They look like perfect toys to her.
+They look like perfect toys for her.
 However, she can get tangled up in them or even strangle herself.
-Your cat also might be interested in cords for electronics, which have an obvious risk if she chews on them.
+Your cat might also be interested in cords for electronics, which have an obvious risk if she chews on them.
 Hide them or tie them up high when possible.

 Keep Reading